Women's rights in Nepal: Access to health services

 Health services in Nepal are inadequate and insufficient and are thus reflected in the low health status of Nepalese in relation to the rest of the Southeast Asian region.
 The most common illnesses that females at reproductive age face are anemia and malnutrition, due to the discrimination faced in childhood and while growing up.
 As females, especially girls, are considered to be of the lowest status in the household, they are often the last to eat and thus do not receive the proper nutrition required.
 Almost 70% of females who have reached puberty suffer from these common illnesses.
 Also, many women often delay seeking medical help out of fear.

 The maternal mortality ratio in Nepal, stands at 380 maternal deaths per 100 000 live births in 2008, according to estimates by the WHO/UNICEF/UNFPA/The World Bank.
 Although there has been a significant decrease as compared to the ratio of 539 per 100 000 live births in 2003, the ratio is still one of the highest in the world.
 Because of the inadequate provision of healthcare for pregnant mothers, they are more susceptible to death during the course of pregnancy and during labor itself.
 According to the Nepal Demographic and Health Survey (NDHS) 2001, about 10% of all births are carried out in the presence of a qualified doctor or medical staff.
 This reflects the prevalence of home births, around 81% of all births, in Nepalese society.
 Due to the cultural beliefs, women are generally reluctant to allow any outsiders to be present or attend to the birth.
 Geography has also greatly limited the availability of health services especially those in rural and mountainous regions.
 Even though there has been much road development in recent years, females are less impacted by it, as they remain infrequent road users.

 On September 23, 2021, a group of 20-25 youth staged a protest in Kathmandu to pressure the government to remove or reduce the current tax on feminine hygiene products.
-There is currently a 15% customs duty, 13% Value Added Tax (VAT), and an additional 1.5% VAT on customs duty that are charged while importing the products.
+There is currently a 15% customs duty, 13% Value Added Tax (VAT), and an additional 1.5% VAT on customs duties that are charged while importing the products.
 Sanitary pads do not fall under the list of essential items—which includes medicines, medical supplies, contraceptives, and condoms—that are exempt from VAT.
 Feminine hygiene products are instead taxed as luxury items, making them unaffordable for many women in Nepal.

 Restrictions to travel

-Several laws have restricted Nepali's women to travel and work abroad.
+Several laws have restricted Nepali women's right to travel and work abroad.
 In 2012 the government banned women under 30 from working in Gulf states, although the age threshold and geographical scope of the ban has changed.
 Meanwhile, Nepali women have been trafficked to other countries without much government intervention while the government restricts them from seeking employment abroad.